patrickzequiel/patrickzequiel/README.md

 My name is Patrick Cruz and I'm from Brazil 🇧🇷.
 </p>
 <p align='center'>

-A Front End Developer and more.   💻📱
+I'm Front End Developer and more.   💻📱
 Always learning!
 </p>
 <p align='center'>
-Would you like to contact mew ?
+Would you like to contact me ?
 </p>